Robert F. Kennedy’s granddaughter dies at 22 at family compound in Hyannis Port

 HYANNIS PORT, Mass.
-(AP) – Robert F. Kennedy’s granddaughter, Saoirse Kennedy Hill, has died at 22.
+(AP) – Robert F. Kennedy’s granddaughter, Saoirse Kennedy Hill, has died, the family announced Thursday night.

-The Kennedy family released a statement on Thursday night, following reports of a death at the family’s compound in Hyannis Port, Massachusetts.

-The statement was issued by Brian Wright O’Connor, a spokesman for former congressman Joseph P. Kennedy II.
+The Kennedy family’s statement followed reports of a death at the storied Kennedy Compound in Hyannis Port, Massachusetts.
+The statement was issued by Brian Wright O’Connor, a spokesman for her Saoirse Hill’s uncle, former congressman Joseph P. Kennedy II.

 Hill was the daughter of Robert and Ethel Kennedy’s fifth child, Courtney, and Paul Michael Hill, who was one of four falsely convicted in the 1974 Irish Republican Army bombings of two pubs.

-The statement says Saoirse Hill was passionate about human rights and women’s empowerment and that she worked with indigenous communities to build schools in Mexico.
+“She lit up our lives with her love, her peals of laughter and her generous spirit,” the statement said, adding that she was passionate about human rights and women’s empowerment and worked with indigenous communities to build schools in Mexico.

-The statement quoted her 91-year-old grandmother, Ethel Kennedy, as saying “the world is a little less beautiful today.”
+She attended Boston College, where she was a member of the class of 2020, the university confirmed to The Boston Globe.

 Sign up for Daily Newsletters